 This is PEAK tourist season in Japan, not the shoulder season like you’ll often find on other photography tours of Japan being offered at pretty much the same price.
+We will see cherry blossoms in bloom.
+The only question is if we’ll hit the exact peak of the bloom.
+I know the area and have determined that this is the usual peak so we should have a great trip!
 I believe we offer the best English speaking, Japanese lead, photography tour of Japan available today.
 How can we do this?
 The Locals and the Pros know how to do it, and Kazue and I are just that.
 Together, we have both the intimate local knowledge and the professional travel photography experience to deliver a top notch tour.

-During the tour we’ll be staying in the best Hotel in Kyoto in one of the most popular tourist districts in the city.
-From our base we’ll take you and the rest of the group on a diverse set of excursions including:
+During the tour we’ll be staying in a centrally located Hotel in Kyoto in one of the most popular tourist districts in the city.
+From our base we’ll take you and the rest of the group on a diverse set of day excursions including:

 - a traditional open riverboat tour